sudofx/wake-scaffold/memory/core_memories/index.md

 - **Recorded development revisions:** 1
 - **Same-wake recovery observed:** not applicable

-The Wake 6 development target was:
+The Wake 7 development target was:

-`tools/inspect_wake_script.py`
+`tools/verify_workspace.py`

-Its process exited with code 0 and produced useful structured output.
+Its process exited with code 0 and produced workspace verification output.

 As before, process success and task success must remain separate concepts.